Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Resources/SettingsPage/about.md

 # ArcGIS Maps SDK for Native Apps samples (.NET MAUI)

-This sample viewer shows how different features of the ArcGIS Maps SDK for Native Apps can be implemented on the Microsoft .NET MAUI.
+This sample viewer shows how different features of the ArcGIS Maps SDK for Native Apps can be implemented on Microsoft .NET MAUI.

 ----